 Every good Zap deserves a few good test runs...and Zapier makes it incredibly easy to see exactly what's happening with your Zaps via their Zap history.

 If I head over to my Zap History for the Zap I just created, I can see a new Zap run.
-You may need to wait a minute or two because the 'New Response In Google Spreadsheet' isn't an instant trigger, so it may take a few minutes to initiate.

 It worked!
 And I can even dive into the details by clicking on that Zap run to see exactly how it flowed at each step and to see which path ran.